grid-line

 Right now, the technology only works on Tobii’s tablets, which are designed specifically for people with disabilities, but it’s expected to roll out to the general public in the coming years.

-The Android 12 update in 2021 launched an eye tracker under the accessibility settings. iPhone has a similar app.
+The Android update in 2024 announced new accesibility features including eye tracking under the accessibility settings. iPhone has a similar app.

 Again, both of these tech solutions are aimed at helping people with disabilities operate apps, but the technology is there.
 We expect it’s only a matter of time before we see this convenience launched in apps across all industries.